nuprl/MultiPL-E/index.md

 The next step is to *generate completions* using the model.
 In our paper, we generate 200 completions for each prompt, which can take some time.
-To speed up the tutorial, we recommend only generating 20 comppletions for each prompt.
+To speed up the tutorial, we recommend only generating 20 completions for each prompt.
 Create a file called `model_keys.csv` in the `src` directory that looks like
 this: